Graph Consistency as a Graduated Property: Consistency-Sustaining and -Improving Graph Transformations: Introduction

 In software engineering practice, it is often necessary to live with, and manage, a degree of inconsistency~\cite{Nuseibeh+01}.
 This requires tools and techniques for identifying, measuring, and correcting inconsistencies.
 In the field of graph-based specifications, this has led to many practical applications, where a more fine-grained notion of graph consistency is implicitly applied.
 For example, research in model repair has aimed to automatically produce graph-transformation rules that will gradually improve the consistency of a given graph.
 Such a rule may not make a graph completely consistent in one transformation step, but performing a sequence of such transformations will eventually produce a consistent graph (\emph{e.g.,}~\cite{HS18,NKR17,NRA17,SH19}).
 In the area of search-based model engineering (\emph{e.g.,}~\cite{BZJ19,Fleck+15}), rules are required to be applicable to inconsistent graphs and, at least, not to produce new inconsistencies.
 In earlier work, we have shown how such rules can be generated at least with regard to multiplicity constraints~\cite{BZJ19}.
 However, in all of these works, the notion of \enquote{partial} graph consistency remains implicit.
 Without explicitly formalising this notion, it becomes difficult to reason about the validity of the rules generated or the correctness of the algorithm by which these rules were produced.

 In this paper, we introduce a new notion of graph consistency as a graduated property.
 A graph can be consistent \emph{to a degree,} depending on the number of constraint violations that occur in the graph.
-This conceptualisation allows us to introduce two new characterisations of graph transformations: a \emph{consistency-sustaining} transformation does not decrease the overall consistency level, while a \emph{consistency-improving} transformation strictly decreases the number of violations in a graph.
+This conceptualisation allows us to introduce two new characterisations of graph transformations: a \emph{con\-sis\-ten\-cy-sus\-tai\-ning} transformation does not decrease the overall consistency level, while a \emph{con\-sis\-ten\-cy-im\-pro\-ving} transformation strictly decreases the number of violations in a graph.
 We lift these characterisations to the level of graph transformation rules, allowing rules to be characterised as consistency sustaining and consistency improving, respectively.
 We show how these definitions fit with the already established terminology of constraint-preserving and constraint-guaranteeing transformations / rules.
 Finally, we introduce formal criteria that allow checking whether a given graph-transformation rule is consistency sustaining or consistency improving w.r.t. constraints in specific forms.

 Thus, the contributions of our paper are: \begin{enumerate} \item We present the first formalisation of graph consistency as a graduated property of graphs; \item We present two novel characterisations of graph transformations and transformation rules with regard to this new definition of graph consistency and show how these refine the existing terminology; \item We present static analysis techniques for checking whether a graph-trans\-for\-ma\-tion rule is consistency sustaining or improving. \end{enumerate}